Skip to content

 • task_yield(NULL): Manually tells the scheduler to pick the next task.

-• Preemption: If you don't call yield, the Timer Interrupt will eventually force a context switch after 10ms.
+• Preemption: If you don't call yield, the Timer Interrupt (IRQ 0) will eventually force a context switch after its time slice.

 2. Creating User Tasks (Ring 3)